shlomif/shlomif-tech-diary/tweets.md

 ----

-I am taking a variation on Pascal's Wager ( https://en.wikipedia.org/wiki/Pascal%27s_wager ). according to terrestrial "science" i'll be dead in 200 years and Christina_Grimmie and Jim Henson are already dead.
+I am taking a variation on Pascal's Wager ( https://en.wikipedia.org/wiki/Pascal%27s_wager ).
+According to terrestrial "science" i'll be dead in 200 years and Christina_Grimmie and Jim Henson are already dead.
+I also shud have died of dehydration.